Leonetienne/BMPlib/readme.md

 # BMPlib
-Look at main.cpp for examples
+Look at main.cpp for more examples

 Disclaimer!!:
 > This is in no way, shape or form complete or compatible with every possible bmp!